 To me, everything was within these limits!
 Time was my greatest enemy.
 I just didn’t see the point since everything was run on a clock.
 Eventually I would get old and die.
 There was no escape.
 I watched as a bystander while the world around me restlessly raced to the finish line of death.
 None of it made sense.
 All of my days appeared as little square boxes of white and a sliver of black in-between them for the night.
 Lately I hadn’t been sleeping much at all, and all those square white boxes began merging together.
 I felt constantly sick, and I wanted so badly to escape time.
 To me, there wasn’t meant to be such limits.
 My creativity was suppressed, my relationships were suppressed, my potential, everything was measured by time.
 Clearly we were meant for something so much more, right?
 I hope?

-After following the Teacher those past three years, even at a safe distance, I knew he could see right through to the real me.
+After following The Teacher those past three years, even at a safe distance, I knew he could see right through to the real me.
 But to my disclosure, he never once condemned me or brought up my wrongs.
 When I was around him, I felt at ease.
-I didn’t have to worry about the heavy burdens of life and my constant existential crisis’s that I wouldn’t dare tell the priests or rabbis.
-I actually opened up about it to the Teacher and his words perforated my heart more than anything I had ever heard before.
+I didn’t have to worry about the heavy burdens of life and my constant existential crisis that I wouldn’t dare tell the priests or rabbis.
+I actually opened up about it to The Teacher and his words perforated my heart more than anything I had ever heard before.

-A rodent darted through the doorway of the house, out into the road solidified by dung and flattened palm leaves.
+A rodent darted through the doorway of the house, out into the road solidified by dung and flattened palm leaves from the week before when The Teacher rode into the city on a donkey.
 My mind was racing, restless and desperate for newness.
 I walked the creaky stairs to the upper room and set the table.
-There were twelve of us, thirteen including the Teacher.
+There were twelve of us, thirteen including The Teacher.
 These men had become my new family and that couldn’t have been more evident than that night.
 We were all so different, mostly poor; I guess you could have called us a family of outcasts.

 As everyone shuffled in, amidst a clamor of voices, Jesus patted me on the back and smiled, taking his seat at the head of the table.
 Before him stood the four cups and within a few moments, he began the Seader.

 Each of us looked to the other.
 He had already broken tradition right then and there.
-He was known to shake things up, I guess we should have expected it, but we didn’t really understand what he was talking about.
+He was known to shake things up, I guess we should have expected it, but we didn’t really understand what our great Teacher was talking about.